TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Concepts and Propositions/Math/Functional Analysis and Convex Analysis/Dual Representation of Convex Set.md

 >If $K$ is a **closed convex** set in a *normed space*, then $K$ is equal to the **intersection** of *all* the **closed half-spaces** that *contain* it.

 - This theorem is represented analytically via support functional  [[Support functional of Convex Set]]
-- The basis of this theorem is [[Hahn-Banach Theorem Geometric Form]]
+- The basis of this theorem is [[Hahn-Banach Theorem Geometric Form and Mazur Theorem]]